C-Sim/virtual-holiday/README.md

 WHEN I want to feel like I'm enjoying some down time in the destination THEN a barman will offer me a beverage and a random joke WHEN I click on the holiday snap button
-THEN all of my holiday details will be saved so I can revisit and/or share
+THEN all of my holiday details will be saved so I can revisit
 ```